 AP automation software will streamline workflow, help your company take early payment discounts, and reduce fraud risk and duplicate payment errors when making global payments.
 This significantly increases efficiency, cuts costs, reduces the need for hiring, and speeds up the accounting monthly close so you can focus on strategic finance.

-To learn more about how Tipalti AP automation and global partner payments software can improve your accounts payable invoice processing and payments, read Tipalti’s The Holy Grail of Accounts Payable white paper.
+To learn more about how Tipalti AP automation and mass payments software can improve your accounts payable invoice processing and payments, read Tipalti’s The Holy Grail of Accounts Payable white paper.